ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/installation/anacondaUserWindows.rst

 * Now you must :ref:`set the RMG environment variable in Windows <windowsEnvironment>` to allow your system to find the RMG python files more easily.

+* If you set any new environment variables, you must now close and reopen the command prompt so that those environment variables can be refreshed and used.

 * You may now run an RMG test job.
 Save the `Minimal Example Input File <https://raw.githubusercontent.com/ReactionMechanismGenerator/RMG-Py/master/examples/rmg/minimal/input.py>`_ to a local directory.
 Use the command prompt to run your RMG job inside that folder by using the following command ::

     activate rmg_env